About NNsight#

 In this era of large-scale deep learning, the most interesting AI models are massive black boxes that are hard to run.
 Ordinary commercial inference service APIs let you interact with huge models, but they do not let you see model internals.

 The nnsight library is different: it gives you full access to all the neural network internals.
-When used together with a remote service like the National Deep Inference Facility (NDIF), it lets you run experiments on huge open models easily, with full transparent access.
+When used together with a remote service like the National Deep Inference Fabric (NDIF), it lets you run experiments on huge open models easily, with full transparent access.
 The nnsight library is also terrific for studying smaller local models.

 An overview of the nnsight/NDIF pipeline.
 Researchers write simple Python code to run along with the neural network locally or remotely.
 Unlike commercial inference, the experiment code can read or write any of the internal states of the neural networks being studied.
 This code creates a computation graph that can be sent to the remote service and interleaved with the execution of the neural network.